vicmaeg/onvif-discovery/README.md

 // add the using
 using OnvifDiscovery;

-// Create an OnvifDiscovery instance var onvifDiscovery = new OnvifDiscovery ();
+// Create a Discovery instance var onvifDiscovery = new Discovery ();

 // Call the asynchronous method Discover with a timeout of 1 second var onvifDevices = await onvifDiscovery.Discover (1);